Project-MONAI/model-zoo/CONTRIBUTING.md

 The [get started](https://github.com/Project-MONAI/tutorials/blob/main/bundle/get_started.md) notebook is a step-by-step tutorial to help developers easily get started to develop a bundle.
 And [bundle examples](https://github.com/Project-MONAI/tutorials/tree/main/bundle) show the typical bundle for 3D segmentation, how to use customized components in a bundle, and how to parse bundle in your own program as "hybrid" mode, etc.

-As for the path related varibles within config files (such as "bundle_root"), we suggest to use path that do not include personal information (such as `"/home/your_name/"`).The following is an example of path using:
+As for the path related variables within config files (such as "bundle_root"), we suggest using paths that do not include personal information (such as `"/home/your_name/"`).
+The following is an example of a path definition:

 `"bundle_root": "/workspace/data/<bundle name>"`.